tobydriscoll/fnc-extras/errata/errata.md

 ## Chapter 6
 * **Page 255, Exercise 6.2.2** The exact solution of the IVP in part (e) is exp((x^3+3x-4)/3), and the exact solution in part (f) is 6/(2x^3+6x+3).
+* **Function 6.5.1** In line 30, the variable `unew2` is the 3rd-order solution, not the 2nd-order solution as the variable name and comment imply.
+(Thanks to Tom Hagstrom.)

 ## Chapter 7
 * **Page 305 / Theorem 7.2.2** Replace "an nonsingular" with "a nonsingular".